icy/icy_picture_modify/doc/zaml.md

   To increase security, even if the guest support is turned on, all of their settings need to be set up explicitly.
 This is due to the fact that some default settings for guest account is provided in the source code of the plugin.

-See example in `doc/` for details.
+  See some examples in `doc/` for details.

   Please note you shouldn't put guest account in any group.
 By doing that your gallery may be altered by any account.
 Be careful.
 You've been warned.